nmostafavi/NetworkStatistics-ArcherC9/README.md

-# BandwidthMonitor-ArcherC9
+# NetworkStatistics-ArcherC9
-Fetch bandwidth usage data from TP-LINK Archer C9 router
+Fetch network usage data from TP-LINK Archer C9 router via CLI

 ## About
 This script will fetch network traffic statistics from the web interface of the TP-LINK Archer C9 router and either save them to disk or display them for your perusal.